>> For schedule of speakers, list of posters, and all abstracts, see links at right <<<

-Field Trips: Five options cover a breadth of topics.
-Field trips are on Monday, April 9.
+Field Trips: Field trips are on Monday, April 9.
 Click here to learn more.

 Welcome Symposium: Prairie, Oaks, and People (Tuesday 10:30 am – 12:00 pm)

 This opening symposium will focus on the recently released conservation business plan for prairie-oak habitat conservation in the Pacific Northwest.
 Bruce Taylor (Pacific Birds Habitat Joint Venture) and Marko Bey (Lomakatsi Restoration Project) will provide an overview of the plan, outlining the case for long-term investment to restore a signature feature of the region’s historic landscape, and share experiences with applying its cross-cutting strategies to real world conservation needs.
 The session will conclude with a panel discussion of challenges and opportunities with experts from across the region (Tom Kaye, Institute for Applied Ecology; Lindsay Cornelius, Columbia Land Trust; and Jonathan Soll, Metro)

 “Prairie, Oaks, and People: A Conservation Business Plan to Revitalize the Prairie-Oak Habitats of the Pacific Northwest” is the product of more than a year of work by a small group of CPOP partners to create the framework for a regional strategy spanning the range of oak and prairie habitats from northwest California to British Columbia.
 The document describes high-level strategies to recover listed at-risk species and address broader habitat needs, and outlines a 10 to 15-year investment strategy for coordinated conservation action across geographic and institutional boundaries.